skytexier/Bazaar-Buddies/README.md

 ## Contributing

-The team is not accepting any contribution at this momemnt.
+The team is not accepting any contribution at this moment.
+Feel free to fork and work independently of the project!

 ## Questions

+Feel free to send over an email with any questions you may have about the project!

+- Braxton Minkey: braxtoncoding@gmail.com <br>
+- Sky Texier: skyhamilton@gmail.com <br>
+- Jongwon Lee: <br>
+- Minh Nguyen: minhcao1115@gmail.com<br>

 ## License
 Licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Credits

+Github of Project Creators:

 [Braxton Minkey](https://github.com/BrackyM)<br>
 [Sky Texier](https://github.com/skytexier)<br>
 [Jongwon Lee](https://github.com/JongwonLee123)<br>